dbulnes/stellar-ledger-api/README.md

 ```$ npm run browserify```

-This will generate the file `./browser/sledger.js` that contains everything you need to connect with the browser.
+This will generate the file `./browser/sledger.js` that contains everything you need to connect with the app in the browser.

 To generate a minified version run:

 ```$ npm run uglify```

-The tests can also be run in the browser. `./test/runScript.js` must be browserified first:
+The tests can also be run in the browser.
+To do this the tests must be browserified first:

 ```$ npm run browserify-test```